dnvhariprasad/AmazonAlexa_ContentServer_Showcase2/README.md

 # AmazonAlexa_ContentServer_Showcase2

 Implementation of integration options to use Alexa / AI for information discovery with OpenText ContentServer as the backend.
+This is a Custom Skill for Content Server interaction.

 The purpose is to inspire discussions around AI and Information Management / Discovery + learn today's AI / Cloud Computing / Information Discovery.

 Preparation:

+Create Amazon Console and Developer account to run the code in AWS Lambda.
 Install alexa-sdk: npm install --save alexa-sdk
 Install request (simple HTTP POST/GET requests) npm install --save request
 Install moment for Alexa friendly date formating and calculation npm install moment --save